AlibabaCloudDocs/icms_mqtt/intl.en-US/Product Introduction/Terms.md

  ## Network type {#section_0t3_wdl_hk0 .section}

  Endpoint URL
- :   For AliwareMQ for IoT, both Internet and intranet endpoints are supported.
+ :   For Message Queue for MQTT, both Internet and intranet endpoints are supported.
 We recommend that mobile terminals use Internet endpoints.
-Currently, AliwareMQ for IoT supports being accessed through port 1883 of the standard protocol.
+Currently, Message Queue for MQTT supports being accessed through port 1883 of the standard protocol.
 It also supports the SSL encryption, WebSocket, and Flash access methods.
 The endpoint URL is automatically allocated after an instance is created.
 Note down the URL for future reference.
 For information about how to create an MQTT instance, see [Quick start guide](../intl.en-US/Quick Start/Quick start guide.md#).

  ## MQTT-related terms {#section_bq5_obt_rhi .section}

  MQTT
  :   An industry standard protocol for the Internet of Things \(IoT\) and mobile Internet, which is suitable for data transmission between mobile terminals.
-By default, AliwareMQ for IoT supports the MQTT protocol.
+By default, Message Queue for MQTT supports the MQTT protocol.

   Quality of service \(QoS\)
  :   An indication of the message transmission service quality.
 Possible QoS levels are: